perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 ### Retrieving by Primary Key ###

 The simplest way to retrieve a row from the database, is to use the generated `findPk()` method.
-This assumes you know the primary key of the record you want to retrieve and also that a primary key identified a unique record.
-In the following example we are going to presume that our Author table has three fields, the first being the ID field that contains a unique numeric key.
+In the following example we are going to presume that our Author table has three fields, the first is the ID field and also the primary key.

 ```php
 <?php